Johnsoct/fsd/src/docs/web-apis.md

 -	Charting tools
 -	Drawing tools

+> [!IMPORTANT]
-**Important note** The callback is still fired just like the "resize" event, but it's at the native level so it's utilizing more powerful and separate resources than the "resize" event.
+> The callback is still fired just like the "resize" event, but it's at the native level so it's utilizing more powerful and separate resources than the "resize" event (not the main browser thread).
 It's still a good idea to debounce your callback.